Injection moulding

 Additive dosing and gain-in-weight as central systems or individual units

-We at motan-colortronic provide both complex central systems and individual units from the areas drying, conveying, dosing & mixing for injection moulding.
+We at motan provide both complex central systems and individual units from the areas drying, conveying, dosing & mixing for injection moulding.
 These are used in the branches automotive construction, electronics, household goods, medical engineering and packaging.
-Typical dosing & mixing units here are, for example, the masterbatch and additive dosing units (MINICOLOR, MINIBLEND) or gain-in-weight dosing units (GRAVICOLOR, ULTRABLEND).
+Typical dosing & mixing units here are, for example, the masterbatch and additive dosing units or gain-in-weight dosing units.